 These four major UN conferences on women were followed by a series of five-year reviews.

-2000: The General Assembly decided to hold a 23rd special session to conduct a five-year review and appraisal of the implementation of the Beijing Platform for Action, and to consider future actions and initiatives.
-“Women 2000: Gender Equality, Development, and Peace for the Twenty-First Century” took place in New York, and resulted in a and .
+2000: The 23rd Special Session of the General Assembly was held 5-9 June 2000 in New York, in order to conduct a five-year review and appraisal of the implementation of the Beijing Platform for Action, and to consider future actions and initiatives.
+This Special Session resulted in a and to implement the Beijing commitments.

 2005: A 10-year review and appraisal of the Beijing Platform for Action was conducted as part of the 49th session of the Commission on the Status of Women.
 Delegates adopted a emphasizing that the full and effective implementation of the Beijing Declaration and Platform for Action is essential to achieving the internationally agreed development goals, including those contained in the Millennium Declaration.